OSGConnect/tutorial-organizing/README.md

 Based on what you know about the script, inputs, and outputs, how would you organize this HTC workload in directories (folders) on the access point?

+There will also be system and HTCondor files produced when we submit a job -- how would you organize the log, standard error and standard output files?

 Try making those changes before moving on to the next section of the tutorial.

 ## Organize Files